GeoND-tech/pytorch-cifar-paraboloid/README.md

 | [DLA_paraconv] (400 epochs)         | 0.001263       | 96.11% |
 | [DLA_paraconv_half] (400 epochs)    | 0.001279       | 96.15% |
 | [DLA_paraconv_quarter] (200 epochs) | 0.001007       | 96.04% |

+Note that, due to numerical issues, the results may not always line up exactly.